 If you want to eat the leaves, you can remove the older leaves first and leave the younger leaves in place to continue growing fenugreek.

 You can also harvest the entire plant and then succession plant replacements for leaves.
 Many people will even grow these as microgreens and eat the roots as well.

 Leaves can be eaten fresh in salads or added to curry dishes.
 They can also be dried to use as seasoning later.
-Dried herbs tend to have a shelf life of six months to one year at best depending on how often you open and close your container.
+Dried herbs tend to have a shelf life of 6 months to a year at best depending on how often you open and close your container.